Home Page About Me Before & After Images Services Offered Repair Issues Resources

 Coffee & Tea Stains ©

-If you can manually clean the inside of a coffeepot or teapot, use a cellulose sponge (if the pot opening is big enough) or make a swab by wrapping a sponge on the end of a wooden dowel.
-Moisten the sponge and apply a liberal amount of Wrights Silver Cream, then wipe away the stain and rinse the pot thoroughly with warm water.
-Wrights is an excellent cleaner for this task because its much less abrasive than commercial cleaners that are not meant specifically for silver.
-Dont use powdered abrasive cleaners, as they will impart fine scratches which will attract more dirt.
-Dont use steel wool (too abrasive and rust may result on the bottom), Scotch-Brite or scouring pads (too abrasive), or dips (too toxic see section on Chemical Dips).
-A cotton swab with a small amount of Wrights will remove stains within the spout opening.
-Rinse well with warm water and rinse out any polish that may remain in the spout.
+If stains remain, moisten the sponge (not the scrub side) and apply a liberal amount of Wright's Silver Cream, then wipe away the stain and rinse the pot with warm water.
+Wright's is an excellent cleaner for this task because it's much less abrasive than commercial cleaners that are not meant specifically for silver.
+Don't use powdered abrasive cleaners as they will impart fine scratches which will attract more dirt.
+Don't use steel wool (too abrasive and rust may result on the bottom), Scotch-Brite abrasive pads or dips (too toxic see section on Chemical Dips).
+A cotton swab with a small amount of Wright's will remove stains within the spout opening.
+Fill the pot with warm water and rinse out any polish that may remain in the spout.

-Those crusty corrosion marks on and in your salt shaker, open salt, or other vessel can be a real annoyance.
+Those crusty encrustation marks on and in your salt shaker, open salt, or other vessel can be a real annoyance.
 Encrustation is different from tarnish in the way it feels.
 Run your finger over the area and you'll feel a crusty mass.
 This cannot be removed with silver polish.
-One way to avoid this problem from the very start is to empty the shaker after a dinner party and thoroughly wash it; this way the salt doesn't have time to do its damage.
+One way to avoid this problem from the very start is to remove the salt after a dinner party and thoroughly wash it; this way the salt doesn't have time to do its damage.
 Heavily gold plating the interior is the only other way to preserve the finish because gold is impervious to the effects of salt.
-It is still wise to clean out the shaker at least twice a year and inspect the plate to make sure it has not been abraded by the salt.
+It is still wise to clean out a shaker at least twice a year and inspect the plate to make sure it has not been abraded by the salt.

 There is a simple way to remove the encrustation yourself.
 The method described can be used on any solid silver object that has this problem.
-Do this in a well-ventilated area and with nitrile gloves since you will be using ammonia.
-When removing corrosion from a salt shaker, pour ammonia into a container, place the shaker inside, and cover the container.
-Let the shaker sit for ten minutes, then rinse the entire piece thoroughly with warm water, then inspect.
+Do this in a well-ventilated area and with nitrile gloves since you will be using household ammonia.
+If you have a few spots of encrustation, place a Q-tip or cotton ball with household ammonia on the spot.
+Let it sit for ten minutes, then rinse the entire piece thoroughly with warm water and inspect the surface.
 If the black or green spots remain, repeat the instructions above.
 If the object is covered with encrustation such as a salt shaker which you cannot remove the top place it in a container for 10 minutes with enough ammonia to cover the piece.
-If the encrustation has not dissolved after a third soaking, have the shaker professionally polished.
-If you successfully removed the corrosion, you'll probably notice a slight graying of the silver.
-If this occurs, start by using the one of the least abrasive silver polishes to bring back the shaker's luster.
+If the encrustation has not dissolved after a third application or soaking, have the object professionally conserved.
+If you are able to remove it successfully, you'll probably notice a slight graying of the silver.
+If this occurs, start by using the one of the least abrasive silver polishes to bring back the object's luster.
 When restoring the finish to a piece of silver, always invest more time using a gentle silver polish over getting quicker results with a more abrasive silver polish.

-Do you become frustrated when trying to remove wax from your weighted candle holders?
+Do you become frustrated when trying to remove wax from your candle holders?
 Do you go pawing into your flatware drawer to find just the right size knife to dig out the wax which produces scratches and possible dents in the bottom of the cup?
 Do you run the piece under warm water, only to create a big mess?
 Well, here are some simple, non-invasive techniques.

-The following procedure can be used for both weighted and non-weighted candle holders.
-Use your hair dryer (but not a heat gun) to warm the candle cup or other area coated with wax.
-Be careful not to get the object too hot.
-There are three reasons for this warning: (1) If the weighting material is pitch, it will melt.
-(2) If the piece is lacquered, the lacquer will bubble off or burn (or both).
-(3) You could burn yourself!
-Lightly touch the area with your fingertip to make sure it is not too hot; then lightly wipe off the wax with a soft paper towel or cotton ball.
-When cleaning out a candle cup on a candelabrum, support the cup with your hand to prevent bending the arm.
+Use your hair dryer (but not a heat gun) to gently warm the candle cup or other area coated with wax.
+Be careful not to get the object too hot, for if the candle holder is filled with pitch (a low-melting cement), it will melt.
+Lightly touch the area with your fingertip to make sure it's not too hot; then lightly wipe off the wax with a soft paper towel, cotton ball, or makeup pad.
+When cleaning out a candle cup on a candelabra, support the cup with your hand to prevent bending the arm.
 If the opening is too small for your finger, gently stuff the paper towel into the cup and twist.
 If there is a large build-up of wax, square off the end of a popsicle stick and remove the wax as it's warmed by the hair dryer.
 Cotton swabs also work very well, especially on Hanukkah lamps with very small candle cups.
 Use as much fresh paper towel or as many cotton swabs as needed; otherwise, you will continually reapply the wax you are removing.

 Use dripless candles whenever possible and remove any wax residue from candle holders after each use.
 Using these techniques will greatly reduce maintenance time.